-The average American consumes 3,500 mg of sodium a day — far more than the American Heart Association recommendation of no more than 1,500 mg, or about one teaspoon, of salt.
-Because this amount is so strict, Cleveland Clinic sets the limit at 2,300 mg.
+The average American consumes 3,500 mg of sodium a day, which is more than double the American Heart Association (AHA) recommendation of no more than 1,500 mg (or about one teaspoon) of salt per day.
+Because this amount is so strict, though, Cleveland Clinic providers set the limit at 2,300 mg.

 2. Consume more potassium